Igor Stimac: Difference between I-League and ISL is tradition | Goal.com

 "So we need to work on those things and find a window to put these things together.
 I-League clubs must speed up their progression and ISL clubs must acquire the tradition which is nowhere to be seen now.
 ISL is where most of the competitive staff are present and it is in I-League where most of the young players are developing themselves.
 That's good for me.
 I will watch both the leagues.
 I will give them my opinion but it is not my decision to take how these leagues will be organised," said Stimac.

-Technical Director Doru Isac, who was also present during the briefing, also weighed in on the debate.
+Technical Director Doru Isac, who was present during the briefing, also weighed in on the debate.

 "It is not a conflict.
 There is nobody in my department in the federation (AIFF) who thinks it as a conflict.
 We are together.
 I don't think in my mind that this is ISL or I-league.
 But as we mentioned, we must work together to create a positive environment.
 As a Technical Director, I can say that it is no good to have 1200 games.
-The quantity is not important but it is the quality," expressed Isac.
+The quantity is not important but it is the quality.
+Say, if the players run 8.5 km in a game, it’ll be difficult for us in the international games, where a player runs 13.2 km.
+We have to have a global understanding of all the leagues and we need to work together to match the level," expressed Isac.

 Stimac is currently holding a camp in New Delhi where he is preparing the national team for the upcoming King's Cup in Thailand.